Visit us at it-sa 2024!

 DNS over TLS: Definition

-DoT is the standard (RFC 7858) proposed by the Internet Engineering Task Force (IETF) for securing DNS connections.
+DoT is the standard (RFC 7858) proposed by the Internet Engineering Task Force (IETF) for fortifying DNS connections.
 In contrast to conventional DNS requests, DoT establishes a secure TCP (Transmission Control Protocol) connection between the client and the DNS server, which is authenticated and encrypted using TLS.
 This ensures that no interception attacks are possible via man-in-the-middle and also that no manipulated DNS entries can be infiltrated, which further prevents DDoS attacks (distributed denial of service).
 Technically, name resolution using DoT takes place via TCP port 853.
 Currently, many client devices such as routers, smartphones, and tablets already support the DoT protocol as standard.
 For desktop PCs, there are software solutions that enable this support.
 To ensure secure name resolution via DoT is successful, the DNS resolver must also support the standard.
 End users now have a wide selection of free DNS providers to choose from.

 02